jessemiller/HamlPy/reference.md

 		</two>
 	</one>

-Any string is a valid element name and a opening and closing tag will automatically be generated.
+Any string is a valid element name and an opening and closing tag will automatically be generated.

 ### Attributes: {}